garrettdesrosiers/linked-list-C/README.md

 # linked-list-C

-A linked list implementation in C created for use in school projects.
-Works with different structs and data types.
+A linked list implementation in C created for use in school projects (most recently for a TCP Server).
+If modified slightly, works with different structs and data types.